gfortran(1) — Linux manual page

 matches the interface implemented by some other language for

 that same name.
-That is, getting code produced by GNU
+That is, getting code produced by GNU Fortran

-overall solution---getting the code generated by both
+solution---getting the code generated by both compilers to

-significant effort, and, unlike naming disagreements, linkers
+effort, and, unlike naming disagreements, linkers normally

-normally cannot detect disagreements in these other areas.
+cannot detect disagreements in these other areas.

 Also, note that with -fno-underscoring, the lack of appended